franklinblanco/chat-backend-rust/Readme.md

 This is a backend for all future applications that require a chat.
 Built with rust

+### Todo's
+- Plan how HTTP and websockets will interface together? [ ]
+- Think about the amount of threads you're spawning [ ]

 ### Ideal scenario
 - Player requests to open a DM with another player or a League gets created
 - Player gets assigned to chat room with the help of user-svc